exAspArk/batch_loader/README.md

 end
 ```

-This produces N+1 DB requests if we send this GraphQL request:
+This will produce N+1 DB requests if we send this GraphQL request:

 ```gql
 query {